 ShakesPeer - Appears to have a commandline interface as well.
-I haven't personally tried it, but have not heard many positive things about it.
+I haven't personally tried it, but have been told it has many problems of its own.
 Has not seen any recent development, either.

 There are several reasons why I chose not to use code from existing projects, but the two most important reasons are the following: 1) I am a control freak, and 2) personal preferences.

 Control freak: I have no idea how to create an interface to a protocol if I don't know the overall design and all the tiny details of the actual protocol I'm working with.
 And what's a better way to get used to a protocol than by writing everything yourself?
 Then there's some other advantages to reimplementing everything: I get to choose the library dependencies and the memory/CPU efficiency trade-offs, and I am not limited by an existing implementation that needs quite a few modifications to achieve what I want.
 Most of the "special features not commonly found in other clients" mentioned on the homepage are a direct result of this.

 Personal preferences: These are simple: I rather dislike C++ and working with other people's code.
 Working with other people's C++ code isn't exactly something I wish to spend my free time on.

 Yes, but you need a recent version of GnuTLS.
 Nobody knows what counts as "recent", exactly, but I'm guessing any 3.0+ version will do.